-Table 3 through Table 13 identify the peripheral registers for the device by their register names, acronyms, and hex address or hex address range.
+Table 3 through Table 13 identify the peripheral registers for the C6712/C6712C/C6712D devices by their register names, acronyms, and hex address or hex address range.
 For more detailed information on the register contents, bit names, and their descriptions, see the specific peripheral reference guide listed in the TMS320C6000 DSP Peripherals Overview Reference Guide (literature number SPRU190).